 |Page tools: Print Page Print All RSS Search this Product|

-The type of information collected included socio-demographic characteristics (such as age, sex and birthplace), employment characteristics (such as labour force status, occupation and industry), educational qualifications obtained (such as level and field, both before coming to Australia to live and since arriving in Australia) and migration information (such as visa category and residency status on arrival to live in Australia and as at November 2010).
-New data items collected in 2010 included whether would have preferred to work longer hours in first job in Australia, main reason not actively looking for work and main language spoken on arrival.
+The type of information collected included socio-demographic characteristics (such as age, sex and birthplace), employment characteristics (such as labour force status, occupation and industry), educational qualifications obtained (such as level and field, both before coming to Australia to live and since arriving in Australia) and migration information (such as visa category and residency status on arrival to live in Australia and as at November, 2016).
+In addition, the survey collects information regarding language spoken on arrival in Australia and proficiency in English both on arrival in Australia and as at November 2016.

-The microdata contains finer levels of detail of data items than what is otherwise published in other formats, for example, in Characteristics of Recent Migrants, Australia, Nov 2010 (cat. no. 6227.0).
-For more information on the level of detail provided, please see the associated data item lists.
+The microdata generally contains finer levels of detail for data items than what is otherwise published in other formats, for example, in Characteristics of Recent Migrants, Australia (cat. no. 6250.0).
+For information on the level of detail provided, please refer to the data item list in the Downloads tab.

-Steps to confidentialise the data made available on the CURF are taken in such a way as to maximise the usefulness of the content while maintaining the confidentiality of respondents selected in the survey.
-As a result it may not be possible to exactly reconcile all the statistics produced from the microdata with other published statistics.
-Further information about the steps taken to confidentialise the microdata is available through the following links:
+Steps to confidentialise the data made available in TableBuilder are taken in such a way as to maximise the usefulness of the content while maintaining the confidentiality of respondents selected in the survey.
+As a result it may not be possible to exactly reconcile all the statistics produced from TableBuilder with other published statistics.
+Further information about the steps taken to confidentialise the microdata is available through the Survey Confidentiality Page.

 Microdata products are available to approved users.
-Users wishing to access the microdata should read the How to apply for Microdata web page, before applying for access through MiCRO.
-Users should also familiarise themselves with information available via the Microdata web pages.
+Access can be applied for through the Registration page.
+Users should also familiarise themselves with information available via the Microdata Entry Page.

-Any questions regarding access to microdata can be forwarded to firstname.lastname@example.org or phone (02) 6252 7714.
+Any queries regarding access to microdata can be forwarded to firstname.lastname@example.org or phone (02) 6252 7714.